dcanadillas/waypoint-consul-demo/README.md

 ![ingress-gateway](./docs/ingress_gateway_topology.png)

-Now, you can check that that the `front` application is accessible, but not the *full path* when trying to access the backend:
+Now, you can check that `front` application is accessible, but not the *full path* when trying to access the backend:
 ```
 $ curl -X GET "http://$(minikube ip):30002"
 Hello from frontend World